 In my experience, partnership is the mother of innovation.
 When you marry PGV’s superpowers—creating proven products and brands that matter to and work for women—to M13’s superpowers—building dynamic startup operations that reach consumers one-on-one—you get a unicorn opportunity to fuel business growth and capture the attention of a wildly underserved audience.

 Launchpad is M13’s in-house venture studio that brings together founding teams with tested products to build great businesses.
 Starting a company can be hard.
 Having strategic partners, like Launchpad, makes all the difference.
 Launchpad is laser-focused on helping the business, and me as the CEO, succeed.
 Their team is designed to support each business through each step of the startup journey.
 From bolstering our team in areas where we may not have internal strength, to leading brainstorms with the M13 Partners on how to break through a business challenge, to just checking in on how I am actually feeling, their mentorship and friendship is immeasurable in this process.

 While that opportunity in itself is very compelling, there’s actually more in it for me, and everyone, on what I call the Kindra heart team.
 There is an opportunity to make safe and effective products accessible to women in need of solutions.
 And there is an even bigger, equally important opportunity to help women embrace and manage the evolution of their changing bodies without shame.

-After working in media and retail, what drew you to femtech?
+After working in media & retail, what drew you to femtech?

-As a life-long women's health advocate, I joined Kindra to empower women.
+As a lifelong women's health advocate, I joined Kindra to empower women.
 Even in femtech, the majority of the focus is on fertility, pregnancy, early maternity, and sex.
-For too long women 50+ have been underserved by the markets they drive.
+For too long, women 50-plus have been underserved by the markets they drive.

-How is Kindra helping with breaking the stigma around menopause?
+How does Kindra help break the stigma around menopause?

 Kindra is a radical self-care company.
 And all that’s really radical about us is we see women over 50 as people.